-- Consultation with industry during preparation of the LAA suggests that substitution of • sand and gravel for crushed rock is more likely to take place in the absence of availability of sand and gravel for concrete (eg for geological or planning reasons) and where the local market is accustomed to the practice, and that customers may still specify sand and gravel even where this is difficult or expensive to come by.
-Industry also comment that partial substitution already occurs for geological reasons with material sourced from North Yorkshire, for example mixing of coarse limestone aggregate in the NE region with sand and gravel fines from North Yorkshire, and therefore production of sand and gravel from North Yorkshire is likely to still be needed even if substitution becomes more likely.
+- Consultation with industry during preparation of the first LAA suggested that substitution of sand and gravel by crushed rock is more likely to take place in the absence of availability of sand and gravel for concrete (eg for geological or planning reasons) and where the local market is accustomed to the practice, and that customers may still specify sand and gravel even where this is difficult or expensive Industry also comment that partial substitution already occurs for geological reasons with material sourced from North Yorkshire, for example mixing of coarse limestone aggregate in the NE region with sand and gravel fines from North Yorkshire, and therefore production of sand and gravel from North Yorkshire is likely to still be needed even if substitution becomes more likely.
 It was commented by industry that substitution has drawbacks including greater wear on plant and equipment, a more "hungry" mix of cement and aggregate and a greater average distance of sources of crushed rock to major markets, leading to increased carbon miles.
-Industry also expressed the view that the NY sub-region is not yet at a point where sand and gravel production cannot continue sustainably alongside crushed rock production for the long term. - Available information suggests that marine sand and gravel may be capable of substituting for landwon sand and gravel for concreting purposes28.
-As noted earlier, the potential for increased supply of marine sand and gravel into the Yorkshire and Humber area is expected to be subject of further investigation during 2013. - A recent decision by North Yorkshire County Council to grant permission for a major new waste recovery facility at Allerton Park Quarry in central North Yorkshire would, if the development is eventually implemented, lead to the production of up to 37kt per annum of recycled Incinerator Bottom Ash with potential for use as a secondary aggregate.
-This would represent a new and additional source of alternative aggregate in the sub-region. - iii) Geographical distribution of reserves and markets - 105.
-Reserves (and resources) of primary aggregate are not evenly distributed across the subregion.
-The following considerations are likely to be particularly important in determining or influencing future supply: - Sand and gravel reserves and the very large majority of resources are all located within the NYCC area, particularly within the north-central part of the NYCC area, but with significant potential resources and some reserves in the east around the Vale of Pickering.
-There is no realistic potential for the YDNP or NYMNP to contribute to supply and the potential for supply from the City of York is also likely to be very limited. - Principle markets for sand and gravel are the internal North Yorkshire market, the North East Region and West/South Yorkshire.
-Available information suggests a relatively clear distinction between reserves in the northernmost part of NYCC which mainly serve markets in the NE region, and reserves elsewhere which serve markets within North Yorkshire and adjacent areas in West and South Yorkshire29.
-The landbank of reserves in both these areas is relatively low compared with sales.
-The geographical distribution of available reserves may, in future, affect the ability of NYCC to continue to meet current patterns of supply without increased haulage distances.
-Ongoing availability of sand and gravel in the Vale of Pickering area is likely to be important in maintaining local supply of aggregate in the Scarborough area without the need for long distance haulage.
+Industry also expressed the view that the NY sub-region is not yet at a point where sand and gravel production cannot continue sustainably alongside crushed rock production for the long term. - Available information suggests that marine sand and gravel is readily capable of substituting for landwon sand and gravel for concreting purposes and may be used in a mix with crushed rock.
+It can represent a premium product which can reduce the amount of cement required for a given concrete strength.
+Although substitution of marine aggregate for land won sources may not impact substantially on markets within the sub-region, it could potentially impact on key markets outside the subregion but served by it (particularly in the West and South Yorkshire areas).
+A study of this potential has been commissioned by minerals planning authorities within the Yorkshire and Humber area and has concluded that, in the short term, a significant increase in supply into the Yorkshire and Humber Region is unlikely but becomes increasingly likely in the medium term and inevitable in the longer term (20 years and beyond for the purposes of the study).
+To enable marine aggregate to become more readily available investment will be required in supply-related infrastructure, although it is likely that the majority of this would need to be located outside the North Yorkshire sub-region in order that it could serve key market areas in West and South Yorkshire.
+Increased use of marine aggregate in markets currently supplied by quarries in North Yorkshire would reduce the pressure on sand and gravel supply from the North Yorkshire sub-region.
+In response to consultation during preparation of this LAA Leeds City Council have commented that a planning application for a new canal wharf in Leeds for the receipt of up to 120ktpa of marine aggregate has been received.
+They further comment that downward pressure on land won supply of sand and gravel from North Yorkshire may assist moves to safeguard wharfs and rail sidings in Leeds and move towards an approach where a greater overall proportion of supply in West Yorkshire is provided from marine sources.

-28 E.g. The strategic importance of the marine aggregate industry to the UK (BGS Research Report, OR/07/019, 2007)
+&lt;sup>42 E.g. The strategic importance of the marine aggregate industry to the UK (BGS Research Report, OR/07/019, 2007)